Minangkabau International Airport: Background and construction

+Contemporary history

+The airport sustained significant damage during the 2009 Sumatra earthquakes on 30 September 2009, including the collapse of approximately 100 metres of the roof, while sections of the ceiling in the boarding area also collapsed.
+Additionally, a portion of the airport's electrical network was severed.
+The airport was temporarily closed for safety reasons, resulting in all flights being cancelled or diverted to their origin airports.
+It reopened on 1 October, initially only for non-commercial flights carrying relief supplies and other humanitarian logistics, with commercial flights resuming shortly thereafter.

 A major expansion of the airport was completed in 2017, carried out in two phases.
 The project included enlarging the terminal to 49,124 square meters, enabling the airport to accommodate up to 5.9 million passengers annually.
 The number of check-in counters was increased to 32, and the baggage handling system was upgraded with five conveyor belts.
 Additionally, the runway was extended from 2,750 meters to 3,000 meters, with a width of 45 meters, to support operations of larger aircraft.
 The number of taxiways was also increased to eight, with the goal of improving airside traffic flow, enhancing on-time performance, and accommodating a higher volume of flight operations.

-The airport sustained damage during the 2009 Sumatra earthquakes, including the destruction of a section of its roof (approximately 100 meters long), with parts of the ceiling in the boarding area also collapsing.
-Additionally, a portion of the airport's electrical network was severed.
-The airport was temporarily closed for safety reasons but reopened on October 1.
+In February 2023, the Ministry of Transportation announced plans to reduce the number of international airports in Indonesia from 32 to 15, with Minangkabau International Airport among those initially proposed for reclassification as a domestic airport.
+The policy was intended to increase domestic passenger movements and promote domestic tourism and mobility.
+The plan faced opposition from several parties, including the West Sumatra provincial government, and Minangkabau International Airport ultimately retained its international status.

+In 2026, the Padang Pariaman Regency government proposed renaming the airport Syekh Burhanuddin International Airport, after Syekh Burhanuddin, a prominent Sufi scholar and practitioner of the Shattariyya order from Sintuk, Sintuk Toboh Gadang District, Padang Pariaman.
+He is regarded as an important figure in the spread of Islam and the development of the surau as centers of Islamic education in Minangkabau.
+The proposed name is expected to be submitted to the West Sumatra Provincial Government before being forwarded to the Ministry of Transportation, which has final authority over the airport's renaming.